Celebrating B’nai Mitzvah at Tikvat Israel

 - Learn the parents’ blessings: You will recite the parents’ blessings during the service.
 These are not long, and should be mastered prior to the final rehearsal.

-- Review the aliyah blessings: You will be called to the Torah to recite the blessings before and after the Torah reading for the seventh aliyah.
+- Review the aliyah blessings: You will be called to the Torah to recite the blessings before and after the Torah reading for the 6th or 7th aliyah.
 Make sure that you are familiar with these Hebrew blessings.

-- Tefilin: For boys, and girls if they wish – obtain a pair of kosher tefilin and make sure that the child knows how to put them on.
+- Tefilin: We encourage all our students to obtain a pair of kosher tefilin and to learn how to put them on.

-- Tallit: Boys and girls are expected to wear tallitot when called to the Torah or to lead the congregation in prayer.
-It is customary, but not required, that they have their own.
+- Tallit: Anyone reading from the Torah or leading a part of the service at Tikvat Israel is expected to wear a tallit, regardless of gender.
+It is customary, but not required, to get their own.
 Tikvat Israel does not make the presentation of the tallit a part of the Shabbat service, but a private family ceremony can be arranged in advance of the service.

 - Tzedakah: Donations to worthy beneficiaries and organizations are a time-honored way to mark any important occasion.
 You are encouraged to continue the tradition.
 If you would like suggestions, speak with the Rabbi or Cantor.